-Mosquitoes – they are the most vicious insects out there, because they bite, they annoy, they irritate.
-But unfortunately they also are everywhere, which means that we need to somehow stand them or just learn how to repel them, so that they don’t annoy us.
-That’s why this summer survival guide will show you how to make your summer more enjoyable by learning how to keep the mosquitoes away.
+Mosquitoes are the most vicious insects out there.
+They bite, annoy, and irritate us.
+But, unfortunately, they’re also everywhere, which means that we need to somehow endure or repel them.
+That’s why we’ve written this summer survival guide: to show you how to make your summer more enjoyable by learning how to keep the mosquitoes away.

-Another useful thing to know is that mosquito breeding grounds are standing water of all sorts, meaning that any standing water in your area will only promote mosquito breeding.
-So it is important to make sure that you eliminate as much standing water as you can from your area.
-Any buckets, tires or other basins that could hold water needs to be emptied out.
-This will make sure that after you treat your area from mosquitoes they won’t continue to breed which would make your mosquito control efforts useless.
+Any standing water will only promote mosquito breeding.
+So, it’s important to make sure that you get rid of as much standing water from your yard as you can.
+You need to empty any buckets, tires, or other containers that could hold water.
+This will ensure that mosquitoes won’t continue to breed in your yard after treatment, which would make your mosquito control efforts useless.

-But if you want to use something that would repel the mosquitoes away from you, then you should consider using some kind of mosquito repellent.
-The most popular are those that are based on DEET, however that is not the most natural option.
-For natural mosquito repellents you can try different oil combinations with citronella, lavender and peppermint oils.
-But if you don’t really care about natural then try those repellents that have reasonable DEET percentage.
+The most popular repellents use DEET, which isn’t the most natural option.
+For natural mosquito repellents, you can try different combinations of citronella, lavender, and peppermint oils.
+But if you don’t really care about using natural products, then you can try those repellents that have a reasonable percentage of DEET.

 We hope this survival guide will help you avoid mosquitoes and enjoy your summer even more.